What is a Good Internet Upload Speed for Live Streaming?

 There are two measures of internet speed: good download speed and good upload speed to stream.
 As a broadcaster, you need to pay attention to the second part of your internet connection speed: upload.
 In general, our recommendation for live streaming is that your actual upload speed for streaming should be at least double the total bandwidth you’ll use.
 A speed test can easily tell you how fast or slow your internet is.

 The best type of internet connection for live streaming is Ethernet.
 This sort of connection is both stable and reliable.
 If Ethernet is not an option, WiFi is a close second.
 A wireless connection can get the job done, but it is less reliable.
-The type of internet connection you have impacts the internet speed for live streaming that you can access.
+The type of internet connection you have impacted the internet speed for live streaming that you can access.

 If neither Ethernet nor WiFi is available, cellular data is the last resort option.
 If cellular data is your online option, we recommend checking out our guide to remote streaming.

 Does internet speed affect streaming?
-Yes it does.
+Yes, it does.
 You need a high internet speed in order to have a stable live stream.

 Slow internet speeds will lead to buffering, increased load time, and poor streaming quality.
 On the other hand, faster speeds can prevent lagging, optimize streaming with multiple devices, and improve the overall viewing experience.